Bronwyn Bancroft

 Bronwyn’s career has included both national and international exhibitions.
 Her work has been acquired by all major Australian galleries, state libraries and private collections.

-Bronwyn is a Founding Member of Boomalli Aboriginal Artists Co-operative (est. 1987) and has been the Co-operative’s volunteer senior strategist since 2009.
-Bronwyn also offers her extensive expertise as a Board member/Director of Australian Indigenous Mentoring Experience (AIME), Australian Society of Authors, and the Commonwealth Bank Indigenous Advisory Council.
+Bronwyn is a Founding Member of Boomalli Aboriginal Artists Co-operative (est. 1987) and was the Co-operative’s volunteer senior strategist from 2009-2026.
+Bronwyn offers her extensive expertise as a Board member/Director of Australian Indigenous Mentoring Experience (AIME), Australian Society of Authors, and the Commonwealth Bank Indigenous Advisory Council.

 Bronwyn has a Diploma of Visual Arts from Canberra School of Art , 2 Masters degrees (Studio Practice and Visual Art) and a Doctor of Philosophy from the University of Sydney.

-Bronwyn received the University of Sydney’s Alison Bush Graduate Medal for her contribution to the Indigenous Community and is the recipient of the inaugural NSW Aboriginal Creative Fellowship at the State Library of New South Wales.
+Bronwyn received the University of Sydney’s Alison Bush Graduate Medal for her contribution to the Indigenous Community and was the recipient of the inaugural NSW Aboriginal Creative Fellowship at the State Library of New South Wales.
+Bronwyn was awarded the Red Ochre Award for Lifetime Achievement in Artistic Excellence at the 2026 First Nations Arts and Culture Awards.